 Scouring the Yellow Pages (YP) has not gone away; it has just moved online.
 YP offers listings of detox and rehabilitation services in Dallas.

-Insurance Coverage and Other Help for Detox Programs in Dallas
+Paying for Detox Programs in Dallas

 Insurance is likely to cover at least part of a detox program, although different insurance companies will cover different services.
 For example, Aetna lists among their benefits that they will cover both outpatient and inpatient detox options; Molina, for Texas, will cover inpatient and medication-assisted therapy for detox.
 Before choosing a specific program, understanding an insurance company’s benefits and where they will send their clients for treatment is important.